 While VPNs and Smart DNS are all about convenience, there’s an arguably simpler solution.
 When I say simpler I’m not talking about technology.
 I’m talking about the headache that comes with using popular services to thwart massive companies like Netflix.
 Assuming Netflix continues in its persecution geo-location hopping, all the services above could, at some point, be out of luck.

-This is where where your classic private proxy service comes in handy.
+This is where your classic private proxy service comes in handy.
 For those unaware, there are plenty of services that will take your money for a batch of proxies.
-While the rates for 1-3 proxies tends to be similar to the cost of a VPN or Smart DNS service, the larger batches cost a good deal more.
+While the rates for 1-3 proxies tend to be similar to the cost of a VPN or Smart DNS service, the larger batches cost a good deal more.
 The beauty of the service is that it provides you with unique IPs that are entirely your own to use.

 This is what many people use for complete privacy and security on the Internet.
 If you use them correctly, you can also stream Netflix from a variety of locations.
 To do this, just sign up with a proxy provider that has servers in diﬀerent countries.
 Reach out to their customer service if you’re not sure what countries they might work in, and once you know, buy a batch.

 Ask which proxies are specific to certain countries, and use those as your proxy server when streaming Netflix.
-This sort of approach is much less likely to be thwarted by Netflix because, try as they might, the company can’t ban every IP address on the Internet.
-Most of these IPs are used for a huge range of activity, and Netflix won’t know how to go about banning every one of them.
+This sort of approach is much less likely to be thwarted by Netflix because try as they might, the company can’t ban every IP address on the Internet.
+Most of these IPs are used for a huge range of activities, and Netflix won’t know how to go about banning every one of them.
 The best part?
 Most private proxy providers are willing to change your IPs every month or so, so even if Netflix were to ban yours, you could request new ones.

 Find a company that works for your needs, and use it to stream to your heart’s content.
 You likely won’t be able to access every countries’ Netflix with this method, but you should get a lot more than you did before, and almost definitely U.S. and U.K. access.